ThemisB/LCSS/README.md

 double LCSS::findSimilarity( array trajectory1Lat, array trajectory1Lng, array trajectory2Lat, array trajectory2Lng )
 ```
 * Currently Similarity Measures/ Similarity Function 1 is used.

+## Determining the values for `epsilon` and `delta`

+The authors of the paper, suggest to find the minimal standard derivation between the two trajectories and use it as `epsilon`,
+while `delta` should be around 20%-30% of trajectories length.